carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 #### AMI (Amazon Machine Image)

 - Customized image of an EC2 instance, having built-in OS, softwares, configurations, etc.
+- AMI's can be created from both Volumes and Snapshots.
   - You can create an AMI from EC2 instance and launch a new EC2 instance from AMI.
 - AMI are built for a specific region and can be copied across regions

 ### Elastic Load Balancing (ELB)